Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 This can be seen in a previous article I wrote about the cost associated with buying a vehicle.
 Believe it or not, everything we buy has a life cycle cost to it, and let me illustrate that.

-The concept is simple, the calculations maybe a little more complicated, but this article is not about how to calculate the life cycle costs, only convey the concept of what life cycle costs actually are.
+The concept is simple.
+The calculations may be a little more complicated, but this article is not about how to calculate the life cycle costs, only to convey the concept of what life cycle costs actually are.
 You can see how the complexity can grow extremely fast when we start looking at larger capital expenditures like vehicles and buildings.
-The more complex the item acquired is, most likely the more intense the up keep maintenance will be as well, thus an increase in its life cycle costs.
+The more complex the item acquired is, most likely the more intense the upkeep maintenance will be as well, thus an increase in its life cycle costs.
 However, the larger the acquisition costs and the longer its life expectancy is, the greater chance of demonstrating huge offsets in even the smallest upgrade in initial costs.

 Example of Life Cycle Costing